WiktorOgrodnik/cput/README.md

 ## Information

-Simple program for linux computers which displays simple percentage information about CPU usage for each thread.
+The simple program that displays percentage information about CPU usage for each thread.
+Works only on Linux computers.

 ![Sreen](./img1.png)

 ## Installation

-In terminal, inside cput folder type:
+In the terminal, inside cput folder type:

 ```bash
 mkdir obj